ropensci/npi/README.md

 [![Coverage
 status](https://codecov.io/gh/frankfarach/npi/branch/master/graph/badge.svg)](https://codecov.io/github/frankfarach/npi?branch=master)

-Provide access to the free, public API for the U.S. National Provider Identifier (NPI) Registry Public Search provided by the Center for Medicare and Medicaid Services (CMS):
+Use R to access the U.S. National Provider Identifier (NPI) Registry API (v2.1) by the Center for Medicare and Medicaid Services (CMS):
 <https://npiregistry.cms.hhs.gov/>.
-The package is compatible with
+Obtain rich administrative data
-version 2.1 of the API, which is the latest version available at the time of this writing.
+linked to a specific individual or organizational healthcare provider, or perform advanced searches based on provider name, location, type of service, credentials, and many other attributes. `npi` provides convenience functions for data extraction so you can spend less time wrangling data and more time putting data to work.

 ## Installation

-This package can be installed directly from this Github repo:
+Install `npi` directly from Github using the `devtools` package:

 ``` r
 devtools::install_github("frankfarach/npi")